A narrowing of AI research?: Research questions, data and methods

 \subsubsection{Microsoft Academic Graph (MAG)}

-One important limitation of the raw arXiv data is that it does not contain information about the institutional affiliation of an article's authors, which we need in order to identify the companies in the data.
-We obtain this information from Microsoft Academic Graph (MAG), a large scientometric database collected and enriched by Microsoft Cognitive Services \citep{wang2020microsoft}.
-We query MAG with the title of the arXiv articles (see Klinger et al (2018) for additional details about our approach) and extract the institutional affiliation of each article author as of the time of publication.
+We obtain the institutional affiliation of an article's authors from Microsoft Academic Graph (MAG), a large scientometric database collected and enriched by Microsoft Cognitive Services which is particularly suitable for the analysis of computer science and engineering disciplines \citep{wang2020microsoft, martin2021google}.
+We query MAG with the title of the arXiv articles (see Klinger et al (2018) for additional details about this approach) and extract the institutional affiliation of each article author as of the time of publication.\footnote{MAG uses text mining to automatically extract author affiliations from a paper's metadata, which includes text processing tasks such as entity disambiguation \citep{wang2020microsoft}.}